Raghav3107/embedded_system_guidance/C Interview Questions/c_inteview_questions.md

     calculate size of above struture for 32 bit proccessor?
 7. Structure Padding.
 8. What is static keyword, uses and advantages ??
 9. What is header gaurd ?? use and advantages ??
+Why we use headers files?
+10. Differene between object file and library.
+11. How executable files build?
+Process?
+12.